robert-j-webb/stackedit/safe eval.md

 At this point, you may be thinking,
 >“Well you don’t need eval to do that.
 You could do it by building a calculator, and it wouldn’t be unsafe!”

-It's *safer* to use a calculator, but it's also way more effort.
-To demonstrate, let's go along with your plan.

 ### Ok, let’s build a calculator.

 First we have to build a lexer for the calculator so we can operate symbolically.
 Let’s assume that the backend lexes for us, and it returns something like this for the formula: